 Speakers: Amanda Klein – Principal, Baker Tilly Digital and Jessica Drexler – Experienced Manager, Baker Tilly Digital

 Today’s complex and unpredictable environment necessitates that we learn to operate in a constant state of evolution and change.
 Preparing your organization to meet the opportunities presented by these changes can not only be an accelerator for growth, it can be the fuel that allows your organization to stand out from the crowd.
-Join us for a webinar April 5, where we’ll share concepts and best practices for organizations looking to improve the success of the transformation initiatives by shifting from a passive mindset of simply managing change to a proactive approach where people are thoughtfully led along a transformation journey.
+Watch the recording below, where we share concepts and best practices for organizations looking to improve the success of the transformation initiatives by shifting from a passive mindset of simply managing change to a proactive approach where people are thoughtfully led along a transformation journey.

 Speakers: Dave DuVarney – Principal, Baker Tilly Digital and Jordan Anderson – Director, Baker Tilly Digital

 It’s easy to be overwhelmed by the challenge of turning data from an afterthought into a core facet of business operations that drives value.
 Organizations can become paralyzed because they don’t know where to begin, but the right data strategy can change the mindset of a company from using data for incremental growth to using it as a transformational element in an organization’s success.
-Join us for a webinar April 26 to learn how to unlock the value of your organization’s data and develop and implement a clear data strategy that allows for flexibility and change.
-We’ll discuss how to position your data as a strategic corporate asset and how to develop a data governance program to manage, monitor and protect your data.
+Watch the recording below to learn how to unlock the value of your organization’s data and develop and implement a clear data strategy that allows for flexibility and change.

 Speakers: Dave DuVarney – Principal, Baker Tilly Digital and Tom Puch – Senior Manager, Baker Tilly Digital

 Artificial intelligence (AI) and machine learning (ML) are growing in popularity and importance in all industries, to drive efficiencies across teams, departments, systems and organizations.
 AI and ML can propel organizations by extracting data, identifying relationships, detecting anomalies and offering higher levels of automation to enhance your existing workforce.
 Automation can create transformative experiences for both your customers and employees.
-Join us for a webinar May 17 for a discussion on the major impacts of implementing AI and ML in your organization.
+Watch the recording below for a discussion on the major impacts of implementing AI and ML in your organization.
 We will walk through the process of how you can start your own AI and ML journey and discuss real-life case studies where AI and ML has had a significant impact on data collection and decision-making.

-Speakers: Ollie East – Principal, Baker Tilly Digital and Mallory Thomas – Partner, Baker Tilly
+Speakers: Dave DuVarney – Principal, Baker Tilly Digital and Mallory Thomas – Partner, Baker Tilly

 June 7 | noon – 1 p.m.
 CDT